sogeuni/contents/abs/basic/quoting-variables.md

 > # This example courtesy of Stéphane Chazelas.
 > ```

 [^1]: Encapsulating "!" within double quotes gives an error when used _from the command line_.
-This is interpreted as a [[histcommands|history command]].
+This is interpreted as a [[history-commands|history command]].
 Within a script, though, this problem does not occur, since the Bash history mechanism is disabled then.

     Of more concern is the _apparently_ inconsistent behavior of _\_ within double quotes, and especially following an **echo -e** command.